wp-plugins/flyzoo/readme.txt

 == Description ==

 All you need to chat on your website!
-Help customers with live support chat, engage and grow your community in group chats and private chat (one-to-one) conversations.
+Help customers with live support chat, engage your community in group chats and private conversations.

 Start your 14-day free trial now!